Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/previews.rst

 Creating and Deleting Previews
 ------------------------------

+.. admonition:: Reference
+   :class: refbox

+   | Editor:   Info
+   | Menu:     :menuselection:`Info Editor --> File --> Data Previews`

-Previews can be created and deleted in many ways from :menuselection:`Info Editor --> File --> Data Previews`
+Previews can be created and deleted in many ways from :menuselection:`Info Editor --> File --> Data Previews`.

 Refresh Data-Block Previews
    Ensures that data-block previews are available and up to date.